 - Fasting triglyceride (or TG) level over 150 mm/dg.
 Triglycerides are a type of fat found in your blood.
 You do want some of this fat in the body, as it can provide energy.
 However, when elevated, triglycerides can contribute to the hardening of your arteries.
 If you’re on cholesterol medicine and don’t have high triglycerides, you can also consider yourself at risk for metabolic syndrome.

 - Fasting high-density lipoprotein (or HDL) less than 40mg/DL for males or 50mg/dL for females.
 You want HDL, often dubbed the “good cholesterol,” in the body.
 It absorbs other cholesterol (a waxy, fat-like substance in the blood) and takes it to the liver to get rid of it.
 Your body needs cholesterol to make hormones, vitamin D, and substances that help you digest food.
-But too much of it can increase the risk of heart attack and stroke.
 If you take cholesterol medication but have low levels of HDL, you are also considered at risk for metabolic syndrome.

 - Fasting glucose greater than 100mg/dL or if you’re taking a glucose-controlling medication.
 This fasting glucose number refers to the amount of sugar in your bloodstream, which can increase the risk of diabetes.
 If you have a high fasting glucose number, you’re at risk of metabolic syndrome.